userfront/guide/all/guide/auth/index.md

 ## Refresh token

 The refresh token is used by the Userfront script to obtain new access and ID tokens.
-Userfront tools automatically add the refresh token to the browser as a cookie named `refresh.PROJECT_ID`.
+Userfront tools automatically add the refresh token to the browser as a cookie named `refresh.ACCOUNT_ID`.

 :::tip
 You do not need to use the refresh token directly.